 From the beautiful large entry gate, The 51 feet of Kirti Stambh is the first attraction to be seen.
-A huge ground-level area with ample parking space for cars, bikes, and tourists buses is available inside the premise.
+A huge ground-level area with ample parking space for cars, bikes, and tourist buses is available inside the premise.
 On the right are many small temples and a canteen/food area.

 Monkeys in Mumbai City ? : Do you love Monkeys?
 Or your kids might be sure, So if someone asks ‘Where to find/see groups of monkeys inside Mumbai’, that too in their natural habitat, Then This teen murti temple is the place to be.
 Adjacent to it is small quarters shaded with long trees with monkeys jumping all around.
-Few photos on this page show glimpse of those monkeys and temple visitors sighting them.
+Few photos on this page show a glimpse of those monkeys and temple visitors sighting them.

 24 Tirthankaras (24 Different Jain Lords) inside the temple is what one can see next, upon crossing the giant idols.
 To name them all are Adinatha, Ajita, Sambhava, Abhinandana, Sumati, Padmaprabha, Suparshva, Chandraprabha, Suvidhi, Shital, Shreyansa, Vasupujya, Vimala, Ananta, Dharma, Shanti, Kunthu, Ara, Malli, Muni Suvrata, Nami, Nemi, Parshva and Mahavira (Also called ‘Mahavir Swami Maharaj’).